2013 Alabama bunker hostage crisis: Details

-Bus driver slaying
+Bus driver killing

 Just after 3:30 p.m., Dykes boarded a Dale County school bus that was stopped in Midland City and told the driver that he wanted to take two children, six and eight years old, both boys, from the bus.
 The school bus driver, 66-year-old Charles Albert Poland, Jr., refused to let him take the children and challenged Dykes to shoot him.
 He blocked access to the aisle of the bus while Dykes continued to argue with him.

-Dykes fired five shots, killing Poland, and left the bus taking Ethan Gilman, a five-year-old autistic student from Midland City Elementary School, with him.
+Dykes fired five shots, killing Poland, and left the bus taking Ethan Gilman, a five-year-old from Midland City Elementary School, with him.
 After he had left the bus with Gilman, the students on the bus left through the front door, having to pass by the body of Poland, whom many of them had known for years.
 Authorities indicated that there was no pre-existing relationship between Dykes and the hostage.
 Fifteen-year-old Tre' Watts, who was present on the bus, was the first person to call 911; he began the call when Dykes boarded the bus.